Heat Pump Servicing, Maintenance & Repairs

-Fewer moving parts and long guarantees make heat pumps more cost effective to service and maintain than traditional heating systems.
-Geo Green Power recommend an annual service for air source heat pumps and ground source heat pumps to ensure that they run efficiently.
-Heat pumps rarely require maintenance outside of this annual health check and you can expect a well-maintained system to run effectively for at least 20 – 30 years.
+Fewer moving parts and long guarantees make heat pumps more cost-effective to service and maintain than traditional heating systems.
+Geo Green Power recommend an annual heat pump servicing for air-source heat pumps (ASHP) and ground-source heat pump (GSHP) systems to ensure that they run efficiently.
+Heat pump servicing and maintenance is rarely required outside of this annual health check and you can expect a well-maintained system to run effectively for at least 20 – 30 years.

 Our team is fully qualified to work on all renewable heating systems and we regularly undertake service and maintenance work on systems that we did not install.